hagre/RemoteControlWinch/README.md

 License

 The code is published under the GPL license because I believe in open development.
 Do not use this code in products that are closed source or are crippled by a patent.
+See licence file for details.

+Safety and Warranty

+An agricultural winch can be very dangerous, please be extreamly cautious during your work in the woods.
+!!!
+There is absolutly NO WARRANTY for this remote control !!!
+Test the software and hardware extensively.
+Do not rely on it.

 Credits